2023 Down county football team season

 The following is a summary of Down county football team's 2023 season, which was its 120th year.
 On 9 August 2022, Conor Laverty was appointed Down manager.

 Competitions

+Down will compete in the pre-season McKenna Cup tournament, with the main season consisting of the National Football League Division 3, the Ulster Championship and the Tailteann Cup.

 Dr McKenna Cup

 The McKenna Cup group draw took place on 15 December 2021.